L$^3$: Large Lookup Layers: Experiments

 Figure \ref{fig:ablate}(C) shows an ablation on the cap $k$ used in our LZW allocation algorithm (Algorithm \ref{alg:lzw}).
 Using LZW allocation with $k = \infty$ results in the best performance, but gives poor worst case guarantees.
 The token with the most embeddings consumes $>20$K out of 710K embeddings, meaning that O(50M) parameters need to be loaded if that particular token is hit.
 Capping the number of embeddings at $k=512$ limits the worst case number of parameters needed to O(1M) while still offering good performance, and capping at 256 continues this trend.
 In contrast, assigning an equal number of embeddings to each token (4 per token for 720K total) performs poorly, indicating that Algorithm \ref{alg:lzw} is crucial to maximizing \lut's performance.

 Finally, Figure \ref{fig:ablate}(R) shows an experiment tying $W_K$ and $W_V$ together.
 Although we did not use weight tying in our main experiments to better analyze the behavior of \lut, weight tying has essentially no effect on the quality of \luts while almost halving the effective sparsity (i.e. better quality at the same sparsity rate) and data transfer volume (lower inference latency).
-This suggests that weight tying is strictly and that the basic architecture of \luts can be extended and optimized for real-world deployment.